-Low in sugar and with no butter or oil, this Gluten Free Peanut Butter Quick Bread is still moist and tender, and full of peanut flavor.
+Low in sugar and with no added butter or oil, this gluten free peanut butter bread is still moist, tender, and full of peanut flavor.

 1 cup (257 g) smooth no-stir peanut butter

 1 1/4 cups (10 fluid ounces) milk, at room temperature

 2 eggs (100 g, weighed out of shell) at room temperature, beaten

-1 1/2 to 2 ounces semi-sweet chocolate chips (optional)
+4 ounces semi-sweet chocolate chips

 Place the pan in the center of the preheated oven and bake until a toothpick inserted in the center comes out with a few moist crumbs attached (about 1 hour), rotating once during baking.
 Remove from the oven and allow to cool in the loaf pan for 15 minutes before turning out onto a wire rack to cool completely.
 Slice thickly and serve with jam, jelly or preserves.
 Wrap any leftover slices tightly in freezer-safe wrap and freeze until ready to use.
 Defrost at room temperature.

 Adapted from She Wears Many Hats.
 Originally published on the blog in 2015.
 Some photos, video, and some text new; recipe tweaked to add more chocolate chips, but otherwise unchanged.